 Numbness of the tongue, like numbness of the left hand, can occur for a variety of reasons.

-To numbness can lead to addiction to alcohol, lack of vitamins, taking certain medications, diseases of the spine (in this case, numbness of the tongue is often observed simultaneously with numbness of the hand).
+Numbness can be caused by addiction to alcohol, lack of vitamins, taking certain medications, diseases of the spine (numbness of the tongue is often observed simultaneously with numbness of the hand).

-Numbness of the left arm up to the elbow (forearm) may also be due to various violations.
-The main reason may be poor blood circulation due to injury, uncomfortable position, overstrain (during monotonous movements), hypothermia.
-As a rule, numbness in this case is not permanent and disappears after a massage or warm-up.
+Numbness in the left arm up to the elbow (forearm) may also be due to various disorders.
+The main reason may be poor blood circulation due to injury, awkward position, overexertion (during monotonous movements), hypothermia.
+As a rule, numbness in this case is not permanent and goes away after a massage or warm-up.

 Also, numbness of the forearm can develop against the background of osteochondrosis, disorders cerebral circulation, diseases of internal organs, stress, etc.

 Numbness of the left hand during pregnancy is often associated with osteochondrosis and other spinal injuries.
-Now there is a tendency towards the rejuvenation of diseases, i.e. Diseases that only a few decades ago affected only the elderly are now increasingly being diagnosed in young people.
+Nowadays there is a tendency towards rejuvenation of diseases, i.e. Diseases that only affected older people a few decades ago are now increasingly being diagnosed in young people.

-Pregnancy is the period when all chronic diseases begin to escalate, and hidden - to appear.
+Pregnancy is the period when everything chronic diseases begin to worsen, and hidden ones begin to appear.

-Often, a vertebral hernia leads to the fact that a woman's hand begins to go numb.
-Also, overexertion of the cervical spine can cause numbness of the left hand or fingers.
-Often a lack of vitamins or minerals causes numbness, in particular Iron-deficiency anemia is one of the causes of hand numbness during pregnancy.
+Often, a vertebral hernia leads to a woman’s arm becoming numb.
+Also, overstrain of the cervical spine can cause numbness in the left arm or fingers.
+Often a lack of vitamins or minerals causes numbness, in particular Iron-deficiency anemia is one of the reasons for hand numbness during pregnancy.

-Numbness of the left hand requires mandatory consultation of a specialist, except in cases of natural numbness (uncomfortable position, prolonged stay in one position, etc.).
-In most cases, diseases, one of the symptoms of which is numbness, respond well to treatment.
+Numbness of the left hand requires mandatory consultation with a specialist, except in cases of natural numbness (uncomfortable position, prolonged stay in one position, etc.).
+In most cases, diseases in which numbness is one of the symptoms respond well to treatment.

-The main principle of treatment is the restoration of the functions of nerve endings and blood flow.
-For these purposes, it is used physiotherapy, massage, physiotherapeutic procedures.
+The main principle of treatment is to restore the functions of nerve endings and blood flow.
+For these purposes it is used physiotherapy, massage, physiotherapeutic procedures.

-If the numbness of the left hand, fingers is associated with the development of a stroke or heart attack, you should not delay seeking medical help, as irreversible consequences are possible.
+If numbness in the left hand or fingers is associated with the development of a stroke or heart attack, you should not delay seeking medical help, as irreversible consequences are possible.

-If numbness arose due to overwork or Raynaud's syndrome, it is recommended to change the place of work (mode) if possible, moving to a different climatic zone may help.
+If numbness occurs due to overwork or Raynaud's syndrome, it is recommended, if possible, to change your place of work (routine), perhaps moving to a different climate zone will help.

-When overworking the carpal muscles (prolonged work at a computer, typewriter, professional piano playing, etc.), you should regularly take short breaks in work and do hand exercises that restore blood circulation.
+If the wrist muscles are overworked (long-term work at a computer, typewriter, professional piano playing, etc.), you should regularly take short breaks from work and do hand exercises that restore blood circulation.

-Treatment of numbness of the fingers of the left hand
+Treatment for numbness in the fingers of the left hand

-If the cause of finger numbness is osteochondrosis (as a rule, it torments the cervical region), then the treatment consists in carrying out physiotherapeutic procedures, drug treatment, also manual therapy shows good results.
+If the cause of numbness in the fingers is osteochondrosis (as a rule, it affects the cervical spine), then treatment consists of physiotherapeutic procedures, drug treatment, manual therapy also shows good results.

-Due to increased blood circulation in the problematic part of the body (for example, the cervical spine), the tension in the diseased nerve is reduced, and its functions are restored.
+By increasing blood circulation in the problem part of the body (for example, the cervical spine), tension in the diseased nerve is reduced and its functions are restored.

-Numbness of the left hand or fingers after a night's sleep will help relieve gymnastics, which is recommended to be performed after waking up without getting out of bed:
+Numbness in the left hand or fingers after a night's sleep will help relieve gymnastics, which is recommended to be performed after waking up, without getting out of bed:

-• stretch your arms straight and clench your fists (repeat 50 times)
+• extend your arms straight and clench your fists (repeat 50 times)

-• put your hands along the body and clench your fists
+• put your hands along your body and clench your fists

 • rotate the brushes alternately in one direction and the other.

-If numbness is bothering you daytime, you can also perform simple gymnastics to restore normal blood circulation in the arm:
+If numbness bothers you daytime, you can also perform simple gymnastics to restore normal blood circulation in the hand:

-• perform active finger movements with arms spread apart
+• perform active finger movements with arms spread to the sides

-• rotate hands clenched into a fist alternately in one direction and the other
+• rotate your hands clenched into a fist, alternately in one direction and the other

-• with fingers crossed, alternately lower one hand down, while keeping the other level.
+• with crossed fingers, alternately lower one hand down, while keeping the other level.

-Treatment of numbness of the little finger of the left hand
+Treatment for numbness in the little finger of the left hand

-Treatment of numbness of the little finger should be started with a neurologist or surgeon.
+Treatment for numbness of the little finger should begin with a neurologist or surgeon.
 Usually, before making a diagnosis, additional examinations (tomography, x-rays, etc.) are prescribed.

-Treatment depends on the diagnosis medications, massage, physiotherapy, exercise therapy, etc.).
-If necessary, the patient is referred for inpatient treatment.
+Depending on the diagnosis, treatment is prescribed ( medications, massage, physiotherapeutic procedures, physical therapy, etc.).
+If necessary, the patient is sent for inpatient treatment.

-Not proper nutrition, Lifestyle, bad habits lead to the formation of cholesterol and clogging of blood vessels.
+Not proper nutrition, Lifestyle, bad habits lead to the formation of cholesterol and blockage of blood vessels.

-If the numbness of the left hand nevertheless appeared and is not associated with natural causes, it is necessary to consult a specialist, since self-treatment in this case (without establishing an accurate diagnosis) can lead to serious problems.
-Usually, with self-treatment, the disease acquires chronic form and then it is much more difficult to cure it, in some cases without surgical intervention not enough.
+If numbness of the left hand does appear and is not associated with natural causes, it is necessary to consult a specialist, since self-medication in this case (without establishing an accurate diagnosis) can lead to serious problems.
+Usually, with self-medication, the disease becomes chronic form and then it is much more difficult to cure it, in some cases without surgical intervention not enough.

-Numbness of the left hand is now a fairly common problem, both among young people and among the elderly.
+Numbness in the left hand is now a fairly common problem among both young and old people.
 Numbness can be caused by a number of reasons, some of which are quite life-threatening.

-Numbness of the hand should alert a person when there is pain (in the arm, left chest, shoulder, etc.), weakness, and other symptoms (headaches, dizziness, nausea, etc.).
+Numbness in the hand should alert a person when there is pain (in the arm, left chest, shoulder, etc.), weakness, and other symptoms (headaches, dizziness, nausea, etc.).

-Important: pain with loss of sensation in the left hand can be a harbinger of a developing attack of a heart attack or initial symptom stroke, so a visit to the doctor cannot be postponed until "tomorrow"!
+Important: pain with loss of sensation in the left hand can be a harbinger of a developing heart attack or initial symptom stroke, so a visit to the doctor cannot be put off until “tomorrow”!

-Causes of numbness and pain in the left arm
+Causes of numbness and pain in the left hand

-The states of soreness and "goosebumps" in the hand are not at all dangerous.
-They are in no way associated with diseases, are short-lived, and occur for the following reasons:
+Conditions of pain and “pins and needles” in the hand are not at all dangerous.
+They are in no way related to diseases, are short-term, and occur for the following reasons:

 1. Hypothermia

-Narrowing of blood vessels during freezing in frosty weather causes insufficient blood circulation, and, as a result, numbness of the limbs.
+Constriction of blood vessels when freezing in frosty weather causes insufficient blood circulation, and, as a result, numbness of the limbs.

 3. Uncomfortable sleeping position

-In a dream, you can “lay down” your hand, most often this happens if a person is too tired or went to bed drunk.
+In a dream, you can “rest” your hand; most often this happens if a person is too tired or goes to bed drunk.

 A heavy bag on the shoulder or tight clothing that compresses the blood flow will lead to a decrease in sensitivity and pain, and they may not appear immediately, but after some time.